-Close to the foot of rocky hills there are the remains of three ancient Jain structures supposed to have been built in A.D 1375 and 1449.
-The largest of this group of temple which is referred as Temple II, stands on a platform about 3’ high and is 39’ wide on the front side which is on the north.
-It has the main entrance door in the centre and on either side of its two niches on exterior as well as interior.
-This door is ordinary (Kanjur) stone and has a jina in a small niche carved over lintal.
-There were some carved idols on its sides which have decayed and are unrecognisable now.
-The side niches are of red sand stone with carved DASA, side shafts and head piece and project out of the surface of the walls.
-Opposite to this door there is another door on the southern side which open in the back courtyard.
-This temple is a centrally planned structure with have in the centre and a square aisle around it after which there are two rows of 5 cells each on east and west sides.
-There are no cells on the north and south but only walls which are similar to each other and have as mentioned earlier a door in the centre and two niches of sides.
+Close to the foot of rocky hills, there are the remains of three ancient Jain structures supposed to have been built in A.D 1375 and 1449.
+The largest of this group of temples which is referred to as Temple II stands on a platform about 3’ high and is 39’ wide on the front side which is on the north.
+It has the main entrance door in the center and on either side of its two niches on the exterior as well as interior.
+This door is ordinary (Kanjur) stone and has a Jina in a small niche carved over the lintel.
+There were some carved idols on its sides that have decayed and are unrecognizable now.
+The side niches are of red sandstone with carved DASA, side shafts, and headpieces and project out of the surface of the walls.
+Opposite this door, there is another door on the southern side which opens in the back courtyard.
+This temple is a centrally planned structure with have in the center and a square aisle around it after which there are two rows of 5 cells each on the east and west sides.
+There are no cells on the north and south but only walls that are similar to each other and have as mentioned earlier a door in the center and two niches of sides.

 The nave is colonnaded with 4 columns on each side and roofed with a corbelled low dome of the shape of an inverted bowl supported on octagonal base of beams resting on eight columns.
 The floor space under it is square and below the level of the floor of the surrounding aisle and has three steps descending to it from all the four sides.
 However the huge stones which used to form the floor are now lying in a heap in a shallow pit in centre.

 After the aisle there are 5 cell as on each side and opposite to them 5 no the west.
 In between the doors of these cell as there are pilaster or shafts corresponding to the pillars of the nave.
 On sides of both the central cell as which are comparatively smaller than side ones there are carved idols on pedestals typical of the Jaina temples.